813-794-9400

 2. Determine post-secondary goals and the academic or career options open to you to meet those goals.

-5. Consider talking to military recruiters to discuss opportunities
+5. Consider talking to military recruiters to discuss opportunities.

 6. Consider taking the Armed Services Vocational Aptitude Battery (ASVAB) for career aptitude information.
 Discuss results with your family.